Wealth Management for U.S. Expats

 Who are clients that you mainly work with?

 We generally work with clients who live, work, or are retired abroad or are planning to live, work, or retire abroad.
 Because we have extensive experience working with clients both inside and outside of the United States, many clients find it wise to engage us before they move as we can help maximize the efficiency of their portfolio and financial plan and help them avoid costly mistakes.
-Clients living abroad are required to be U.S. citizens in order to work with us.

 Why should I work with someone that specializes in expats versus a “general practice” financial advisor?